 For those who would prefer to acquire vehicles from dealerships, it’s important to understand that the dealer stock situation always reflects the classic principle of supply and demand.

 Because of COVID-19, dealers now have limited inventories, and they’re aware of current market conditions.
 This is reflected in the significant price increase you may be seeing, particularly in the commercial segment.

 These conditions make it more important than ever to have a fleet management company support you in making purchases through a dealer.
 Our dealer relationships mean we can help get you the vehicles you need at lower price than if you would approach one alone.

 Getting professional advice from a fleet management provider can make the factory ordering and dealer purchase processes so much easier.
 A fleet provider is especially valuable today, as the effects of COVID-19 have made the acquisition process more complicated than ever.
 Additionally, they can analyze your fleet to make recommendations for an ongoing replacement strategy that best suits your needs.

 At Foss National Leasing, we have a team ready to provide strategic consultation for the ordering, scheduling, and the OEM production process.

-Keep on top of seasonal manufacturing cycles by ordering vehicles early in the year.
-Get your hands on your OEM’s production schedule, so you can plan and optimize the ordering process.
+Keep on top of seasonal manufacturing cycles by ordering vehicles as early in the year as possible.
+Get your hands on OEM production schedules, so you can plan and optimize the ordering process.
 Plan for variables like driver input and vehicle upfitting to ensure everything stays on schedule.

-Article by Deborah Pavao
+Article by Andy Labram